BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 mobile.js
 ---------
-   Mobile.js is only used if a mobile browser is detected.
-This is where your mobile application's Require.js configurations will be.
+   mobile.js is only used if a mobile browser is detected.
+This file includes your mobile Require.js configurations.

-   If we look at the Require.js configurations, we will see the first thing being configured are the file paths.
+   If we look at the Require.js configurations, we will see the first thing being configured are the paths.
 Setting paths allow you to define an alias name and file path for any file that you like.

    Typically, you want to set a path for any file that will be listed as a dependency in more than one module (eq. jQuery, Backbone).
 This saves you some typing, since you just have to list the alias name, and not the entire file path, when listing dependencies.
 After all of the file paths are set, you will find the Use.js configuration.

    [Use.js](https://github.com/tbranyen/use.js/) is a library written by [Tim Branyen](http://tbranyen.com/) that allows you to easily include non-AMD compatible JavaScript files with Require.js.
 This is very important, because Backbone versions > 0.5.3 no longer support AMD (meaning you will get an error if you try to use both Require.js and the latest version of Backbone).
 Use.js is a much better solution than manually editing non-AMD compatible JavaScript files to make sure the code is wrapped in a `define` method.

    Require.js creator [James Burke](http://tagneto.blogspot.com/) actively maintains an AMD compatible fork of both Backbone.js and Underscore.js because of this exact reason.
-If you are confused by any of the Use.js configurations (there are only two: Backbone and Underscore), then feel free to post a question in the [issues tracker](https://github.com/gfranko/Backbone-Require-Boilerplate/issues) or contact Tim Branyen yourself.
+If you are confused by any of the Use.js configurations (there are only two in this boilerplate: Backbone and Underscore), then feel free to post a question in the [issues tracker](https://github.com/gfranko/Backbone-Require-Boilerplate/issues) or contact Tim Branyen yourself.

    After Require.js is configured, you will notice the `require` method is called.
 The `require` method is asynchronously including all of the files/dependencies passed into the first parameter (Modernizr, jQuery, Backbone, mobileRouter) into the page.
 You will notice that the string `use!` is included before backbone.
 This tells Require.js that there is a Use.js configuration for backbone.
-Keep in mind that the standard for Require.js plugins is to list the name of the plugin followed by an exclamation point before a dependency (eg. text!someFile).
+Keep in mind that the standard for Require.js plugins is to list the name of the plugin followed by an exclamation point before a dependency (eg. `text!someFile` if we were using the Require.js text plugin).

    After all of those files are included on the page, a new router instance is instantiated to allow you to use Backbone's routing mechanism (keep reading below for more clarification).

+   **Note**: You don't need to instantiate a new router instance if you aren't using a Backbone Router class.
+You probably already know this, but just making sure...

 desktop.js
 ----------
-   Desktop.js is only used if a desktop browser is detected.
-This is where your desktop application's Require.js configurations will be.
+   desktop.js is only used if a desktop browser is detected.
+This is where your desktop Require.js configurations will be.

-   This file is the exact same as mobile.js, except it includes desktopRouter.js in the page instead of mobileRouter.js.
+   This file is the exact same as mobile.js, except it lists desktopRouter.js as a dependency instead of mobileRouter.js.

 mobileRouter.js
 ---------------